the-t-in-rtf/unified-listing/README.md

 1. Create a database (preferably called "ul") in your local Couch instance.
 2. Deploy the views in the couchapp directory (see the README.md file there).
+3. Run ``npm install`` in this directory.
-3. Navigate to the "front-end" directory and follow the instructions there to install the client-side dependencies and start the server.
+4. Navigate to the "front-end" directory and follow the instructions there to install the client-side dependencies and start the server.